jeroenpardon/pvr.demo.extras/README.md

 - added genre colors doc file

 ### Usage
-You need to already have the demo addon installed for your OS and then extract this file and copy it over into the pvr demo addons install dir 1 file will need to be over-ridden namely PVRDemoAddonSettings.xml which holds all the information it needs. then go into settings\livetv\general and select "Reset the PVR database" to get the new info
+Extract the contents of this file and copy it over into the pvr demo addons install directory (PVRDemoAddonSettings.xml needs to be overwritten).
+After that go into settings/livetv/general and select "Reset the PVR database" to get the new info.